- Military Life Cycle

 The Center for Parent Information and Resources serves as a central resource of information and products to the community of Parent Training and Information Centers and Community Parent Resource Centers, so that they can focus their efforts on serving families of children with disabilities.

 Children, Youth and Families Education and Resource Network This network consolidates and makes available the children, youth and family resources from of all the public land-grant universities in the country.
-The website provides information and resources organized by early childhood, school age (kindergarten through 8th grade), teens, parent/family and community.
+The website provides information and resources organized by early childhood, school age (kindergarten through eighth grade), teens, parent/family and community.

 The Arc promotes and protects the human rights of people with intellectual and developmental disabilities and actively supports their full inclusion and participation in the community throughout their lifetimes.
-The website provides information and resources by role (parent, person with disability, advocate, etc.), by type of intellectual and development disability or by topic area (civil rights, education, employment, etc.).
+The website provides information and resources by role (parent, person with disability, advocate, etc.), by type of intellectual and developmental disability or by topic area (civil rights, education, employment, etc.).

 The Beach Center on Disability, a permanent unit of the University of Kansas, conducts research, carries out training and technical assistance, and provides international, national, state, regional and local service.
 The website provides “Knowledge-to-Action Guides,” links to disability policy, education and training information, and a resource library.

-Children’s Disabilities Information — Advocacy for Special Needs Children This website contains articles and resources to empower parents of children with disabilities, on subjects such as advocating for special needs children, raising a child with a learning disability, and speaking with health professionals and teachers.
+Children’s Disabilities Information — Advocacy for Special Needs Children This website contains articles and resources to empower parents of children with disabilities on subjects such as advocating for special needs children, raising a child with a learning disability, and speaking with health professionals and teachers.
 The site also includes a listing of programs and services for children with disabilities.

 Families USA This national nonprofit, nonpartisan organization is dedicated to the achievement of high-quality, affordable health and long-term care for all Americans.
 The website provides news, publications, advocacy tools and state information and provides information by issue, such as Medicaid, children’s health, Medicare and long-term services.